 We recommend using the Application for Vote By Mail Ballot

 - Box 5 provides areas to give your current contact information.
-In the last election, over 50,000 voters had their ballots rejected due to simple errors.
 Providing your contact info allows the county Board of Elections to contact you in case of a ballot rejection that the law allows you to fix.

 Sample Sign-up Using Application For Vote By Mail Ballot

 You can also apply to Vote By Mail using the New Jersey Voter Registration Application.

 - The form has pre-paid postage so it does NOT require a first-class stamp to mail.
 Just drop it in any mailbox.